Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • Noise in ears.

-• Visual impairment: veil, fog, "flies" before the eyes.
+• Visual impairment: blurred vision, fog, spots before the eyes.

 • Swelling of the legs.
-Indicate impaired renal excretory function or heart failure.
+Indicate a violation of the excretory function of the kidneys or heart failure.

 • Dyspnea.
-It occurs both during physical exertion and at rest.
+Occurs both during physical activity and at rest.

-A hypertensive crisis is an emergency caused by an excessively high level of blood pressure; it can also be classified as symptoms of grade 2 and 3 hypertension.
-At the same time, patients with grade 1 arterial hypertension, strictly following the doctor's recommendations and following a diet for hypertensive patients, can achieve complete disappearance of the unpleasant symptoms of the disease.
+Hypertensive crisis - emergency, caused by excessively high blood pressure, can also be considered symptoms of stage 2 and 3 hypertension.
+At the same time, patients with arterial hypertension of the 1st degree, strictly following the doctor’s recommendations and following a diet for hypertensive patients, can achieve complete disappearance of the unpleasant symptoms of the disease.

-This is not to say that the symptoms of hypertension in men and women differ significantly, but in fact, men are really more susceptible to this disease, especially when it comes to age group from 40 to 55 years old.
-This is partly due to the difference in physiological structure: men, unlike women, have a greater body weight, respectively, and the volume of blood circulating in their vessels is significantly higher, which creates favorable conditions for high blood pressure.
+It cannot be said that the symptoms of hypertension in men and women are significantly different, but in fact, men are indeed more susceptible to this disease, especially age group from 40 to 55 years.
+This is partly due to the difference physiological structure: men, unlike women, have greater body weight, and accordingly, the volume of blood circulating in their vessels is significantly higher, which creates favorable conditions for high blood pressure.

-On the other hand, women are more responsible for their health, correct lifestyle.
-The number of stressful situations at work, alcohol consumption and smoked cigarettes is greater in men, but this no longer refers to the symptoms of hypertension, but to the reasons for its development.
+On the other hand, women are more responsible for their health, the right image life.
+The number of stressful situations at work, alcohol consumed and cigarettes smoked is higher in men, but this no longer refers to the symptoms of hypertension, but to the reasons for its development.

-Treatment of hypertension with medication and folk remedies
+Treatment of hypertension with medications and folk remedies

-Treatment of hypertension, as well as other diseases that are difficult to diagnose and require constant therapy ( diabetes, allergy, prostatitis and impotence), should be drawn up and prescribed only by a specialist.
-If restrictions on food, use table salt, quitting alcohol and smoking, avoiding stress and other corrected causes of hypertension does not help to normalize the level of blood pressure, pills from high pressure.
+Treatment of hypertension, as well as other diseases that are difficult to diagnose and require constant therapy ( diabetes, allergies, prostatitis and impotence), should be compiled and prescribed only by a specialist.
+If restrictions on food, consumption table salt, giving up alcohol and smoking, avoiding stress and other correctable causes of hypertension does not help normalize blood pressure levels, pills will be prescribed for high pressure.

 Methods for treating hypertension

-In the treatment of hypertension folk remedies side effects are usually absent.
-You do not have to run to the pharmacy for expensive drugs and stand in line for the doctor to write another prescription.
-All you need to do is take some time for yourself, change your diet, and learn how to manage stress.
+In the treatment of hypertension folk remedies side effects, as a rule, are absent.
+You don’t have to run to the pharmacy for expensive medications and stand in line for the doctor to write out another prescription.
+All you need to do is take some time for yourself, change your diet and learn how to manage stress.

 Causes of high blood pressure and the development of hypertension

-The causes of arterial hypertension are still not completely clear; in the development of the disease, an important role is played by both internal systems organism, and external factors.
-If, in symptomatic hypertension, the causes of an increase in blood pressure are caused by other diseases, then in essential hypertension, and this form is recorded in 85% of cases, it is not possible to establish the exact reasons for high blood pressure, it arises on its own.
+The causes of arterial hypertension are still not completely clear; both internal systems body and external factors.
+If with symptomatic hypertension the causes of increased blood pressure are caused by other diseases, then with essential hypertension, and this form is registered in 85% of cases, the exact causes of high blood pressure cannot be established; it arises independently.

-There are many risk factors that contribute to a persistent increase in blood pressure, it is these factors that are considered to be the causes of hypertension.
+There are many risk factors that contribute to persistent high blood pressure bloodstream, they are usually considered to be the causes of hypertension.
 These include:

-• Age, men over 55 years old, women over 65 years old.
-With age, the walls of blood vessels lose elasticity, which increases their resistance to blood flow, as a result, the pressure rises.
+• Age, for men over 55 years, for women over 65 years.
+With age, the walls of blood vessels lose their elasticity, which increases their resistance to blood flow, and as a result, the pressure increases.

 • Hereditary predisposition.